How to know if you’re starting menopause

 The early transition of perimenopause is defined by almost regular periods and occasionally skipped cycles; as ovulation becomes more unpredictable, cycles can become more irregular with periods becoming lighter or heavier, and the length of time between periods might be longer or shorter.

-PMS often occurs 1-2 weeks before menstruation and symptoms usually ease after a period arrives.
-PMS symptoms will vary between individuals and include mood swings, anxiety, irritability, breast tenderness, and bloating.
+PMS (premenstrual syndrome) often occurs 1-2 weeks before menstruation and symptoms usually ease after a period arrives.
+PMS symptoms will vary between individuals, and our survey showed 65% of women experience anxiety as a result of PMS symptoms, and other symptoms include mood swings, irritability, breast tenderness, and bloating.

 Some women are more likely to experience heavier PMS symptoms during perimenopause due to the body’s enhanced sensitivity to hormone fluctuation and irregular ovulation.
-PMS symptoms affect 20% of women during menopause.
+Our survey showed PMS symptoms affected 20% of women during menopause.
 For women who haven’t had PMS before, they may find the mood changes and physical symptoms difficult to adjust to.
-You may enjoy our article ‘5 foods to improve your mood’.
+The foods you reach for, and just as importantly the foods you avoid, can all help relieve PMS symptoms - learn more about the best foods for PMS symptoms

 3. Hot flushes and night sweats

-Hot flushes are one of the most common symptoms of perimenopause. affecting 75% of women going through menopause.
+Hot flushes are one of the most common symptoms of perimenopause and, based on our survey, will be experienced by up to 75% of women**.
 Hot flushes are characterised by feelings of intense heat spreading through your chest, face and neck, accompanied by sweating, rapid heartbeat and a flushed appearance.
-Learn more in our blog: 12 most common symptoms of menopause.

 How to stop hot flushes and night sweats